LanKuDot/MLGame/README.md

   * `-r`: Pickle the game progress (a list of `SceneInfo`) to log files.
   * `-i SCRIPT [SCRIPT ...]`: Specify the script(s) used in the machine learning mode.
 The script must have function `ml_loop()` and be put in the `<game>/ml/` directory.

 Use `python MLGame.py -h` for more information.
+Note that `-i` flag and the following "SCRIPTs" should be placed at the end of the command.

 For example: